Cheng-Lin-Li/SegCaps/README.md

 #### 5-5 Test your model on video stream:

-Please note the segcapsr3 model still too big to load into the memory of Raspberry Pi R2/R3.
+Please note the segcapsr3 model is too big to load into the memory of Raspberry Pi R2/R3.
 This program can be only executed on your laptop/desktop with webcam.

 The segmentation task on segcapsr3 will take 45~50 seconds in a laptop without GPU support.
 The capsbasic net will take around 20 seconds.
 Although the program support 'ESC' or 'q' key press to terminate, you may need to terminate the console to close the program due to the latency of model inference time.